-- Horizontal at the Auction Price Cap from 0MW to 92.5% of the adjusted Capacity Requirement. - Slopes down in a straight line to 115% of the adjusted Capacity Requirement.
-The line passes through the point at where the volume is equal 100% of the adjusted Capacity Requirement and the price equals Net CONE (€92,300 / derated MW / year).
+- Horizontal at the Auction Price Cap from 0 MW to 92.5% of the adjusted Capacity Requirement. - Slopes down in a straight line to 115% of the adjusted Capacity Requirement.
+The line passes through the point at where the volume is equal 100% of the adjusted Capacity Requirement and the price equals Net CONE.